-By paraphrasing and summarizing the statements a participant, host parent or even natural parent makes, you are indicating that you are attending to and understanding what s/he is saying.
+By paraphrasing and summarizing the statements a participant, host parent or even natural parent makes, you are indicating that you are attending to and understanding what they are saying.
 It also reinforces the direction of the conversation, particularly if comments are lengthy, rambling, or confused.
-Paraphrasing is particularly helpful when an individual appears to be threatened by a discussion of his feelings.
+Paraphrasing is particularly helpful when an individual appears to be threatened by a discussion of their feelings.
 Summarizing can be valuable in concluding an interview or in opening a new conversation by reviewing the previous one.
 Both techniques can help participants clarify feelings and help a support volunteer establish a closer relationship with them.

 Effective inquiry requires careful listening so you are aware of how to approach the situation under discussion.
 You can then utilize any of three techniques:

 - Open inquiry

 Open inquiries can be an effective way to open an interview, gather monthly contact information or conduct a counseling session.
 They put the person at ease and begin the flow of words.
 Once the participant is into a conversation, open inquiries will give him greater opportunity to discuss topics that are relevant to him or her, to explore and clarify concerns, and to allow the opportunity to elaborate on a subject.
 These inquiries will give you a chance to elicit specific examples of general situations.
 To facilitate open inquiries:

 - Ask an open-ended question (one that cannot be answered by a “yes,” “no,” or a simple fact).
 (Note: Questions beginning with “what” are usually fact-oriented.)